komit-consulting/sale-workflow/sale_automatic_workflow/README.rst

   * Send order confirmation mail (only when order confirmed)
   * Create an invoice
   * Validate the invoice
-  * Send the invoice via e-mail
+  * Send the invoice via e-mail (a template can be choosen)
   * Confirm the picking

 This module is used by Magentoerpconnect and Prestashoperpconnect.